SpaceCadet77/MicroSwiss-StealthBurner/README.md

 Voron StealthBurner modified to work with a MicroSwiss Direct drive extruder system.

 ## Feb 12, 2022:
-- Added vertical adjustment to Fan_System_V5.stl
+- Will add vertical adjustment to Fan_System_V5.stl
--
+- Will edit threaded instert depths, as there isnt much room for squish-out

 ## Feb 11, 2022:
 - Added Cable tie on right side (Fan_System_V5.stl)